 With the advent of AI and ML, many businesses are slowly incorporating these technologies into their workplaces.
 Including their recruiting and hiring practices.

 But using technology to screen candidates’ resumes might prove to backfire, as this disastrous Amazon experiment shows.
-Interestingly, this failure comes from the data sets that were biased.
+Interestingly, this failure comes from biased data sets.
 Thus, the machines also “learned” to bias.

-It becomes vital that the screening process is a delicate balance of both human and technology.
+It becomes vital that the screening process is a delicate balance of both humans and technology.
 That ensures that both parties keep each other in check to deliver a smooth diversity hiring process.

 3. Redesign Your Employee Referral Program